 Hitting someone’s vehicle and leaving the scene of the accident is illegal in Florida.
 Every driver has a responsibility to remain at the scene of a crash and fulfill statutory duties.
 A hit-and-run makes an already difficult situation worse for responsible drivers.
 Not only will the victim have to call his/her insurance company, deal with property damage, and potentially heal from personal injuries, but the victim will have to do so without the at-fault driver available to absorb liability.

 Call the Police

 The law makes it mandatory to report an accident to Florida Highway Patrol if it causes death or injury, more than $500 in property damage, or involves a drunk driver or hit-and-run.
 Calling the police should be the first thing you do after a hit-and-run accident.
 Remain at the site of the accident, in a safe location, and dial 911.
 Explain what happened and report if anyone has any injuries.
-Stay where you are until police (or an ambulance) arrive.
+Stay where you are until the police (or an ambulance) arrives.